chbrown/pybtex/docs/rst/features.rst

     }

-For detailed description of the BibTeX format please refer to the `BibTeX documentation <http://www.ctan.org/get/info/tex-references/html/bibtex-bib-files.html>`_.
+For the detailed description of the BibTeX format please refer to the `BibTeX documentation <http://www.ctan.org/get/info/tex-references/html/bibtex-bib-files.html>`_.

 BibTeXML
 --------

 `BibTeXML <http://bibtexml.sourceforge.net>`_ format attempts to combine the simplicity of BibTeX format with the power of XML.
 Here is what the above BibTeX bibliography entry wolud look like:

 .. sourcecode:: xml